MicrosoftDocs/azure-docs/articles/active-directory/active-directory-accessmanagement-groups-settings-v2-cmdlets.md

 Now you can start using the AzureAD cmdlets to manage groups in your directory.

-## Retrieving groups
+## Retrieve groups
-To retrieve existing groups from your directory you can use the Get-AzureADGroups cmdlet.
+To retrieve existing groups from your directory, use the Get-AzureADGroups cmdlet.

 To retrieve all groups in the directory, use the cmdlet without parameters:

     PS C:\Windows\system32> get-azureadgroup